Modeling Language Variation and Universals: A Survey on Typological Linguistics for Natural Language Processing: Acknowledgments

 \textit{Analysis} of cross-lingual patterns reveals that cross-lingual variation is bounded and far from random \cite{greenberg1966universals}.
 Indeed, typological features can be interdependent: the presence of one feature may implicate another (in one direction or both).
-This sort of generalizations (called \textit{statistical universals}) are tendencies rather than actual rules \cite{corbett2010implicational}.
-For example, if a language (such as Hmong Njua, Hmong-Mien family) has prepositions, then genitive-like modifiers follow their head.
-If, instead, a language (such as Slavey, Na-Dené family) has postpositions, the order of heads and genitive-like modifiers is swapped.
-However, there are known exceptions: Norwegian (Indo-European) has prepositions but genitives precede nouns.\footnote{Exception-less generalizations are known as \textit{absolute universals}.
+This interdependence is called restricted universal, as opposed to unrestricted universals, which specify properties shared unconditionally by all languages.
+Such typological universals (restricted or not) are rarely absolute (i.e.\ exceptionless); rather, they are tendencies \cite{corbett2010implicational}, hence they are called ``statistical''.
+For example, consider this restricted universal: if a language (such as Hmong Njua, Hmong--Mien family) has prepositions, then genitive-like modifiers follow their head.
+If, instead, a language (such as Slavey, Na--Dené family) has postpositions, the order of heads and genitive-like modifiers is swapped.
+However, there are known exceptions: Norwegian (Indo--European) has prepositions but genitives precede their syntactic heads.\footnote{Exception-less generalizations are known as \textit{absolute universals}.
 However, properties that have been proposed as such are often controversial, because they are too vacuous or have been eventually falsified \citep{evans2009myth}.} Moreover, some typological features are rare while others are highly frequent.
 Interestingly, this also means that some languages are intuitively more plausible than others.
 Implications and frequencies of features are important as they unravel the deeper explanatory factors underlying the patterns of cross-linguistic variation \citep{dryer1998statistical}.